ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/01-upper-bounds.md

 ## Upper bounds: the big-$O$ notation {#upper-bounds}

 ::: TODO
-- Prio 1: formal definition
+- Prio 1: more running text, less formula - now it looks scattered
 :::

 Several terms are used to describe the running-time equation for an algorithm.